GW231123: Overlapping Gravitational Wave Signals?: Conclusions and discussions

 \section{Conclusions and discussions}

 We perform Bayesian model selection analyses on GW231123 to determine which model, between the overlapping signals and the isolated signal, is favoured by the data.
 For all waveform models used for the analysis, we find that the flexible signal model allowing for two overlapping gravitational wave signals is favoured over the isolated signal model when analysing GW231123.
 The overlapping signals model largely mitigates the discrepancies in measurements of mass, distance, and spins between different waveforms.
 In an additional set of simulations, we are able to reproduce the discrepancies between different waveform models similar to GW231123, when neglecting the presence of the overlapping signals.

-However, we cannot confidently establish the overlapping signals' interpretation of GW231123, partly due to the features of noise mimicking the signs of overlapping signals, as indicated by the background estimates and partly due to the presence of waveform systematics, as indicated by the comparison of different waveform analyses.
+{However, interpreting high-mass binary black hole systems is challenging because only the last few cycles of the signal are observed, and a variety of models may fit the data, thereby affecting the inferred source properties.
+We cannot confidently establish an overlapping-signal interpretation for GW231123, partly because noise features may mimic signatures of overlapping signals, as indicated by the background estimates, and partly because of waveform systematics, as indicated by the comparison between different waveform analyses.
+That said, our findings on GW231123 remain valuable, as this is the first GW event for which the overlapping-signal model provides a better fit than the single-signal model; no comparable behaviour is seen in another similarly high-mass BBH event, GW190521. }

-While the detection of two overlapping gravitational wave signals is disfavoured by the current detection rate estimates, it could be viewed as a superset of other potential phenomena which could be detected with current detector sensitivities.
-One such phenomenon is the gravitational lensing of gravitational waves where two lensed images are overlapping with each other due to not being well-separated in time.
-Such a degeneracy between gravitational lensing and overlapping signals makes it important to rule out the case of overlapping signals confidently.
-The overlapping signals model could also fit the faint noise artefacts if they are present near the signal~\cite{Ray:2025rtt}, although such noise transients occurring coherently in both detectors are not commonly observed.
-Our findings also reflect this possibility.
+{While the detection of two overlapping gravitational wave signals is disfavoured by the current detection rate estimates, the overlapping signal model could be viewed as a superset of other potential phenomena which could be detected with current detector sensitivities.
+One possibility is the presence of faint noise artifacts near the signal~\citep{Ray:2025rtt}, although similar noise transients occurring coherently in both detectors are not commonly observed.
+The overlapping-signal model can also describe the case of gravitationally lensed signals in which two images overlap in time due to a small arrival-time delay.
+This degeneracy between lensing and overlapping signals makes it important to confidently rule out the overlapping-signal scenario.
+In this work, we find that the overlapping signal interpretation is disfavoured by astrophysical rate estimates, while the inferred source properties remain consistent with a possible lensing interpretation.
+These results therefore motivate further investigation of the gravitational-lensing scenario for GW231123.}